TYPO3/tailor/README.md

 [https://extensions.typo3.org/][ter] after you've logged in, or directly using Tailor.

-**Note:** To create an access token with Tailor, you have to add your TYPO3.org credentials (see below).
+**Note:** To create, refresh or revoke an access token with Tailor, you have to add your TYPO3.org credentials (see below).
 Even if it is possible to execute all commands using the TYPO3.org credentials for authentication, it is highly discouraged.
 That's why we have built token based authentication for the [TER][ter].

 Provide your credentials by either creating a `.env` file in the project root folder or setting environment variables through your